jifunks/botany/README.md

 Make sure to come back and water every 24 hours or your plant won't grow.

 If your plant goes 5 days without water, it will die!
+Recruit your friends to water your plant for you!

 ## features
 * Curses-based menu system, optimized for 80x24 terminal
 * 20+ Species of plants w/ ASCII art for each
 * Persistent aging system that allows your plant to grow even when app is closed
+* Multiplayer!
+Water your friends plants & see who's visited your garden.
 * Generations: each plant you bring to its full growth potential rewards you with 20% growth speed for the next plant
 * Random and rare mutations can occur at any point in a plant's life